-- Avoid the use of the personal (I) view, especially in scientific papers, and try to avoid the use of the letter “i” (Is, In, etc.) at the start of a paragraph (a layout-issue)
+- Avoid the use of the personal (I) view, especially in scientific papers

-- The use of superscript, foot- and endnotes is prohibited
+- The use of foot- and endnotes is prohibited

-- Geological names are written with capitals in English
+- Geological names (in English) are written with capitals and without hyphen

 Papers can take the form of: